nbegumc/891a3f81/README.md

 aboveavr (n) : n, Year / must be in between 2007 - 2011

 fltmovie ("gnr",n,yr):
-gnr, Genre / must be "in quotations" n,   Budget Amount yr,  Year / must be in between 2007-2011
+gnr, Genre / must be "in quotations" / must be one of these: "Action","Adventure","Comedy","Drama","Horror","Romance" n,   Budget Amount / must be in between 0-300 yr,  Year / must be in between 2007-2011

 ```